Tomarron/gem/README.md

 1. What should I pay attention to?

-    **At present**, Gem is incompatible with some APIs of fasthttp, the incompatible APIs following:
+    At present, Gem is incompatible with some APIs of fasthttp, the incompatible APIs following:

     - **fasthttp.TimeoutHandler**